Why Many News People Hate Trump While Carpenters & Welders Support Him?

 Economically speaking, the pay scale of one of the 1% and, let’s say an associate professor is astronomically different.
 However, the economic standing of that associate professor and a guy who owns his own plumbing operation is not that different.
 We find variations of course depending on a variety of factors but overall most lawyers, artists, teachers, professors, plumbers, welders, police and construction workers make between 50 and 100 thousand dollars.
 So while educational backgrounds may vary, and conditions of work, there is quite a bit of economic equality between these groups.
 However, how they see their place in life will often determine their politics and whether they falsely identify themselves also as elite or not.

 The 2016 election saw a big divide between the more wealthy and less wealthy, the higher educated and less-educated, but not the way we might expect.
 The people with more money tended to support Clinton, and, as many in the media like to remind us, those with more years of education.
 We are reminded by the media almost daily of this divide in the way they arrogantly make it sound as if those who voted for Trump live in trailer courts and lack any sort of intelligence.
-Celebrities mock Trump voters wearing MAGA hats in comedy sketches or speaking of them as if they were a bunch of racists.
+Celebrities mock Trump supporters to this day depicting voters wearing MAGA hats in comedy sketches or speaking of them as if they were a bunch of racists.
 The media often uses terms that presents Trump voters as something different than the ideal American.
 It is quite apparent that to be “cool” in Hollywood, a college campus or country club you better avoid any positive interaction with these “untouchables.”

 What we see is what we might expect to see in this “reality” that is being presented to us.
 Those who are more blue collar or run small businesses tend to have voted for Trump while those who are in academia and artistic professions voted for Hillary.
 Is it because the latter are smarter than the former?
 Absolutely not.
 Getting a PhD in sociology might take a lot longer to acquire than the training to be a policeman but is that sociology degree a real indication of how smart you are or if your insights into group dynamics are any better than a man or woman who lives in the real world each and every day?
 Being able to quote Durkheim or Mead might not help you interpret why crime statistics are different between one neighborhood you patrol and one just a mile further down the road.
 Years spent in school are not good indicators of overall wisdom.